Marketing Clarity: The Foundation of Small Business Growth

 Here’s what I recommend most often:

-Review your marketing every month: what’s working, what’s not, what to drop
+Review your marketing every month: assess what’s working, what’s not, and what to drop.

-And here’s a mistake I see a lot: People invest in shiny tools and automation platforms before they’ve nailed their message.
-Tools amplify what’s already there—if your strategy’s unclear, automation just spreads the confusion faster.
+A mistake I see frequently is that people invest in shiny tools and automation platforms before they’ve nailed their message.
+Remember, tools amplify what’s already there—if your strategy is unclear, automation just spreads the confusion faster.

 Need a Starting Point?